Spending on UK car imports more than doubles in first half of the year

 According to Mr Lamb, an increasing numbers of astute buyers – both private and professional – are also opting to lock in the current favourable exchange rate by using a forward contract.

-The analysis, based on transactions made through Fexco Corporate Payments, also found the number of UK vehicles imported by Irish drivers rose by 74 per cent on 2018 levels, and that the average amount each buyer spent rose by a fifth to € 17,709.
+The analysis, based on transactions made through Fexco Corporate Payments, also found the number of UK vehicles imported by Irish drivers rose by 74 per cent on 2018 levels.
+This figure is not directly comparable to the SIMI data as it is based on Fexco data and is only for UK imports and only imports by individual motorists.
+The Fexco data indicates that the average amount each buyer spent rose by a fifth to € 17,709.
 That’s € 7,708 (77 per cent) more than they spent on average in the run up to the Brexit referendum, in the first half of 2016.
 So, it appears that the euro’s strength against sterling is encouraging ever more Irish motorists not just to import a car directly from the UK, but also to push the boat out and order higher spec models.

 Fexco’s data suggests the import boom is being driven mostly by individual motorists rather than car dealers.
 It found that Irish car dealers increased their spending on UK imports by a modest 30 per cent between 2018 and 2019, a jump less than a third the size of the 107 per cent surge recorded by motorists.